andrealommen/PHY309/lectures/transmission.md

 force is equal to the decrease in energy remaining in the fields, less the energy that flowed out through the surface.

+Some more on this since we didn't quite get a handle on what this meant last time:

+Poynting's theorem relates the energy stored in the electromagnetic field to the work done on a charge distribution (i.e. an electrically charged object), through energy flux.

+So if an electromagnetic wave shines on your forehead (for example) it will do work on the charges in your forehead and heat them up.
+You could either measure
+$$\frac{dW}{dt}$$ by measuring the change in temperature of your forehead (which would be the easy way out in this case), OR, you could choose a volume of space spanning your forehead, a couple of milimeters into it, and measure the change in energy density of the field in that volume, and the amount of electromagnetic flux leaving that volume.
+There would be some flux leaving that volume, right?
+Some of the EM wave would make it further than the 2mm into your forehead.
+And some would get reradiated out as heat.
+Both of those would be included in the second term.

+In all the cases we're going to do today, we assume there's no work being done on any charge distribution, so the left side is 0 and so the energy density has a simple relationship to the flux.

 The integrand of the second term has a name, the Poynting Vector, which is the energy flux density (energy per unit area, per unit time) transported by the fields: